18 Tricks to Squeeze More into All of Your Storage Spaces

 Adding bins or shelves made of metal, Plexiglas, or wood creates a vertical divider to keep your shelved belongings organized.
 You can buy dividers that create a cubby, or hire someone to build some into the furniture you already own.
 “For not much money, you can get a skilled carpenter to get retrofitting for you,” says Mellen.
 “There’s no good excuse for living with a clumsy, unsupportive closet or pantry.”

 Turn the back of a door into a creative place to hang items by adding hooks.
 “You want to optimize space and use the inside of a closet door as much as possible,” says Heller, who dangles costume jewelry from hooks.
 “It looks beautiful, and I can see everything when getting dressed.”
 Use your own to hang sporting equipment, jeans that are worn but not dirty, or scarves.
+They can also help properly store and organize purses.
 In the kitchen, save precious cupboard space by using hooks to dangle pots and pans from a grid on a wall or a rod from the ceiling.
 Find out more creative ways to use tension rods here.

 Build your closet around your clothes

 Depending on what you already own, a different setup could add loads of space to your closet.
 “Know what you’re going to put in the closet first,” says Mellen.
 “Rather than trying to work with the closet that exists, build the closet you need.”
 For instance, a shoe addict could benefit from adding cubbies, while someone with blouses and shorter skirts might prefer two tiers of hanging space, and lots of hoodies and gym clothes require shelves rather than hangers, he says.
-Check out these things in your closet you should get rid of immediately.
+Find the best closet organizers for your needs and have at it!

 Fold your clothes properly